Things to do in...

 - Wairarapa region (northeast of Wellington), best known for its vineyards and wineries

-- Take a plane or a ferry and visit the South Island; cross the Cook Strait to the South Island Port is a little town called Picton (Marlborough region, known for its wines).
+- Take a plane or a ferry and visit the South Island; cross the Cook Strait to a little town called Picton (Marlborough region, known for its wines).
 Weekend jaunts to visit the areas famous wineries or to hike parts of the Queen Charlotte Track but you could also do a ferry-centric day trip to Picton.

-- Longer trips (2-3 day trip) from Wellington include scenic Taupo on the North Island, or art-centric Nelson on the South Island.
+- Longer trips (2-3 day trip) from Wellington include scenic Taupo with it’s beautiful Lake Taupo on the North Island, or art-centric Nelson on the South Island.

 - Auckland Art Gallery – With over 15,000 artworks, Auckland Art Gallery is home to world-class historic and contemporary displays.
 Free guided tours are available daily, offering a fantastic introduction to the collections.